You must be new here..."

 When a large group of people get together, chances are that they'll form some kind of hierarchy to try and keep some semblance of order.
 Internet forums are no different.

 Ranks can be assigned on a purely practical level — for example, the forum creator maintains the board, while moderators can ban members, meaning that their status is "official" and grants more actual power.
 Other members, however, form a cult of personality, with status being assigned according to fellow members' perception of them.
-Certain types of Online Personas gravitate towards particular ranks.
+Certain types of Online Personas gravitate toward particular ranks.
 This can seem strange, since most people start out as a Newbie, but can perhaps be explained by the newbie tendency to be quiet and careful until they gain some support and respect within the forum.
 That's when they relax and show their true colours, for better or worse.
-See also Flame Warriors,
+See also Flame Warriors.

 From highest-to-lowest status, forum members can be grouped into these divisions: